 Property Damage and Bodily Injury Liability

 Liability insurance is also an essential coverage that every RV owner must have.

 On a similar token, property damage and bodily injury liability will provide coverage for any damages that you may cause while driving your RV.
 This includes damages to other vehicles, properties, or injuries to other people.

 Uninsured/Underinsured Property Damage and Liability

-Sometimes, even with liability insurance, accidents happen with drivers who do not have insurance – or do not have enough insurance to cover the damages they caused.
+Sometimes, even with liability, accidents happen with drivers who do not have coverage – or do not have enough to cover the damages they caused.
 That’s where uninsured/underinsured property damage and liability coverage comes in.

 This coverage will provide protection to you and your RV in case of an accident with an uninsured/underinsured driver.

 If an accident happens on the road, medical payments coverage will provide protection for any medical expenses you and your passengers may incur.
 This coverage will take care of anything from hospital bills to medications, surgeries, or rehab.

 If you’re a full-time RV dweller, you’ll want to consider extra coverage under the full-timer’s liability and loss assessment.
 This coverage will provide you with liability protection that extends beyond typical car insurance coverage, as well as protection for your personal belongings inside the RV.